grafana/agent/docs/sources/flow/reference/components/otelcol.processor.filter.md

 ### traces block

-The `traces` block specifies statements which filter trace telemetry signals.
+The `traces` block specifies statements that filter trace telemetry signals.
 Only one `traces` block can be specified.

 Name        | Type           | Description                                         | Default | Required